dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/upgrade-instruction.md

 #endif
 ```

-Put the following **.dll** files in your lib:
+Put the following **.dll/.so** files in your executable path:

+* Windows
-x64:
+  * x64:
     * DynamsoftBarcodeReaderx64.dll
     * DynamsoftCaptureVisionRouterx64.dll
     * DynamsoftCorex64.dll
     * DynamsoftImageProcessingx64.dll
     * DynamsoftLicensex64.dll
     * DynamsoftUtilityx64.dll

-x86:
+  * x86:
     * DynamsoftBarcodeReaderx86.dll
     * DynamsoftCaptureVisionRouterx86.dll
     * DynamsoftCorex86.dll
     * DynamsoftImageProcessingx86.dll
     * DynamsoftLicensex86.dll
     * DynamsoftUtilityx86.dll

+* Linux
+  * x64:
+    * libDynamsoftBarcodeReader.so
+    * libDynamsoftCaptureVisionRouter.so
+    * libDynamsoftCore.so
+    * libDynamsoftImageProcessing.so
+    * libDynamsoftLicense.so
+    * libDynamsoftUtility.so

 ### Migrate from Class CBarcodeReader to Class CCaptureVisionRouter

 Class `CCaptureVisionRouter` is added to replace class `CBarcodeReader`.
 Class `CCaptureVisionRouter` APIs includes the following features:

-* Retrieve images
+* Retrieving images from the `ImageSourceAdapter`.
-* Update templates and configure settings
+* Updating templates and configuring settings.
-* Implement barcode decoding
+* Dynamically loading the `DynamsoftBarcodeReader` module for barcode decoding.
-* Dispatch the results
+* Dispatching the results to registered receivers of type `CapturedResultReceiver`.

 ### Templates

 The template system is upgraded.
 The template you used for the previous version can't be directly recognized by the new version.
-Please go to [this page]() to upgrade your template.
+Please <a href="https://download2.dynamsoft.com/dcv/TemplateConverter.zip" target="_blank">download the TemplateConverter tool</a> or <a href="https://www.dynamsoft.com/company/customer-service/#contact" target="_blank">contact us</a> to upgrade your template.

 ### Replace PublicRuntimeSettings APIs with SimplifiedSettings APIs

 The setting configuration APIs are refactored.
 Struct `PublicRuntimeSettings` is removed.
 Though a series of settings are still available via struct `SimplifiedCaptureVisionSettings`, the majority of settings are "template only".
 Please view the API reference of struct [`SimplifiedCaptureVisionSettings`]({{ site.dcv_cpp_api }}capture-vision-router/structs/simplified-capture-vision-settings.html) and [`SimplifiedBarcodeReaderSettings`]({{ site.cpp_api }}simplified-barcode-reader-settings.html) to see whether your settings are still available.
-If they are no longer supported by SimplifiedSettings, please <a href="https://www.dynamsoft.com/company/customer-service/#contact" target="_blank">contact us</a>.
+If they are no longer supported, please <a href="https://www.dynamsoft.com/company/customer-service/#contact" target="_blank">contact us</a>.
 We will help you on generating a new template that supports your previous settings.

 ### Update Your Image Decoding Codes